Felonies & Misdemeanors Lawyer Vancouver, WA

 Felony offenses typically carry much more serious consequences than misdemeanors, in terms of potential punishment, and loss of rights, like the right to vote and possess firearms, though certain DV misdemeanor offenses can also result in the loss of rights to possess firearms.
 Moreover, typically people with felony convictions have much more difficult times finding employment.
 Felony offenses include everything from Homicide, Robbery, Burglary, Rape, and many other offenses.
 Class A felonies, which are the most serious, are punishable by prison sentences which can include life, as well as fines of up to $50,000.
 Class B felonies carry penalties of up to 10 years in prison and fines of up to $20,000.
 Class C felonies are punishable by up to 5 years in prison and up to $10,000 in fines.
 A number of these felonies can never be taken off of your record, while others can be taken off of your record, depending on a number of qualifying factors that must occur.
 Again, we are respected by judges and prosecutors alike because they know we have the knowledge, experience and tenacity to put our clients in the best position possible.
 We have had every level of success in defending misdemeanor cases: acquittals, dismissals, reductions of charges to non-criminal resolutions, diversions and deferred prosecutions.
 No one can guarantee what will happen with your case, but we can guarantee that we will evaluate every angle of the case in order to come up with the best results for you.

 Whether you are faced with a felony or misdemeanor charge, your life can be seriously and permanently impacted by a criminal conviction.
 A criminal conviction can affect your ability to keep your current job, find future employment, hamper career advancement, affect your professional licenses, and even may prevent you from obtaining housing.
 Getting first-rate, experienced representation to minimize these negative effects is crucial.
-By discussing your case in a free consultation with Attorney Nick Wood, you will be taking a critical first step in furthering your chances of success as you navigate the criminal justice process.
+By discussing your case in a free consultation with an experienced felonies & misdemeanors lawyer, you will be taking a critical first step in furthering your chances of success as you navigate the criminal justice process.